codeseveneleven/typo3-siteconfigurationevents/README.md

 ## Usage

-This extension will XCLASS <pre>\TYPO3\CMS\Core\Configuration\SiteConfiguration</pre> and add 2 Events to the write method and each 1 event to the rename and delete methods, before calling the respective parent methods.
+This extension will XCLASS <pre>\TYPO3\CMS\Core\Configuration\SiteConfiguration</pre> and add 1 event to the write method and each 1 event to the rename and delete methods, before calling the respective parent methods.
 No further changes are done to the Core class/

 The following PSR-14 events will then be available.

-### BeforeSiteConfigurationWriteEvent

-Receives the immutable $siteIdentifier, the mutable $configuration array which will be written to the yaml file, and the mutable $protectPlaceholders boolean

 ### AfterSiteConfigurationWriteEvent